 The selection of a healthy plant is of paramount importance to avoid any disease in the plant.

-- After selection, remove that plant from the pot by hands to make the roots lose and then clean them.
+- After selection, remove that plant from the pot by hand to make the roots lose and then clean them.

 - Then gently separate the root, divide them into a small bunch.
-Ensure that each bunch of root consists of at least a group rhizome attached to the roots.
+Ensure that each bunch of roots consist of at least a group rhizome attached to the roots.

 - Utilize a cutter or pruner, to separate the roots if required.
 Each bunch will grow as a new plant.

 - Sow bunches made in an accurately sized container filled with a well-draining pot substrate, then start watering the new plants.
 You may also place bunches in water before planting, which aids the delicate roots to grow before even planting them in the soil.